Slayer95/aura-bot/CLI.md

 Use this flag when the command is purely local or when immediate execution is desired regardless of connection status.

-## \`--exec-game \<IDENTIFIER\>\`

-This parameter determines where the command specified by --exec will be run.

-**Options:**

-- lobby: The command runs in the hosted lobby.
-- game#\<GAME\>: The command runs in the game with the specified ID.

-Set the appropriate game based on where you want the command to be executed, or leave empty.

 [1]: https://gitlab.com/ivojulca/aura-bot
 [2]: https://gitlab.com/ivojulca/aura-bot/NETWORKING.md
 [3]: https://owasp.org/www-community/attacks/Path_Traversal